Clixove/DEA-Environment/README.md

  **This documentation is contains math formulas in Latex format.
 Please browser it in contemporary markdown software.**

+ **Machine translation from Chinese to English by translate.google.com**

 ## Introduction

 The performance evaluation of environmental protection expenditure is a "multiple input, multiple output" problem: environmental protection agencies invest different amounts of funds in different projects, and environmental protection achievements are also determined by multiple indicators (different harmful gas emissions, the recycle ratios of different rubbish).
 In fact, there is no fixed metric (such as rate of return in business fields) to evaluate the performance of environmental protection.